-Don’t look for much active safety tech, either.
-The GX is the only model in Lexus’ lineup to lack full automatic emergency braking, and features such as adaptive cruise control, forward-collision alerts, and lane-departure warnings are costly, special order-only extras on the GX 460 Luxury.
+Stop hunting for advanced safety equipment, too.
+The 2019 GX lacks automatic emergency braking: It's the only vehicle in the Lexus lineup without the feature.
+Also, touches such as forward-collision alerts, adaptive cruise control, and lane-departure warnings are costly, special order-only extras on the GX 460 Luxury.

 2019 Lexus GX